dfsp-spirit/fsbrain/README.md

 ### System dependencies

-The *fsbrain* package itself does not have any system dependencies, however, it uses [rgl](https://CRAN.R-project.org/package=rgl) for rendering.
+The *fsbrain* package itself does not have any system dependencies, however, it uses rgl for rendering.
+You can check the *SystemRequirements* section on the [rgl page at CRAN](https://CRAN.R-project.org/package=rgl) for the full list of rgl dependencies.

 To install the system dependencies for rgl:

 #### Linux System dependencies

-R packages are compiled under Linnux, so you need some libraries.
+R packages are compiled under Linux, so you need some dev libraries.
 Before installing *fsbrain*, run the following command in your system shell (not in R):

 deb-based distros (Debian, Ubuntu, ...):
 ```shell